-Robe For A Statue, late 18th century Medium: silk, metallic threads Technique: plain weave, slit tapestry Label: silk and metallic slit tapestry (k'ossu).
+Robe For A Statue, late 18th century Medium: silk, metallic Technique: plain weave with discontinuous wefts (slit tapestry) Label: silk and metallic slit tapestry (kesi).
 Museum purchase from Au Panier Fleuri Fund.
 1960-32-2.

 What is this?

-Small robe in yellow silk tapestry weave, k'ossu, with metallic gold dragons on the front, back, shoulders and sleeves.
+Small robe, possibly for a statue, with a tiny rounded neckline and asymmetrical closure, with yellow silk ties at the neck and side; side openings are edged with bright blue silk.
+In yellow silk tapestry weave, kesi, with metallic gold dragons on the front, back, shoulders and sleeves.
 The ground is filled with clouds motifs in blue and green; flaming pearls, bats, and other auspicious symbols.
-At the bottom is a deep border is multicolored diagonal stripes (water convention).
-Assymetrical closure with yellow silk ties at the neck and side; side openings are edged with bright blue silk.
+At the bottom is a deep wave border of multicolored diagonal stripes.

 This small robe was most likely used to clothe a deity statue in a Daoist temple.
 The 5-clawed dragon and the bright yellow color were symbols of the Emperor of China, indicating that this robe was an imperial donation to a temple or used to clothe an image of a legendary emperor.